 Not only does it partner with a majority of the Anaheim hotels, but it also travels to Anaheim locations other than Disneyland.
 Want to go to the Packing District, Knott’s Berry Farm or an Anaheim Angels game?
 The ART Shuttle can take you there.
 While it might take a little bit of planning, you can easily plan . your stops to get where you need to go.

 We used the Get Away Today 5-day passes mentioned below, on our last trip to Disneyland, as we stayed at a Disney Good Neighbor hotel.
 It was really convenient as the Art ran from our hotel to Disneyland and back every half hour, so it was very convenient to plan around.

 ***Pro Tips for Saving on the ART Tickets:

 - Get Away Today offers discounted shuttle prices where you can get a 5-Day unlimited shuttle pass

 for the price of 3, or a 7-Day unlimited shuttle pass for the price of 5.
 The best part?
-Kids ride FREE with
+Kids ride FREE with a paying adult.

 - Groupon sometimes has an offer for Discount ART Tickets as well, so if you are not bundling them with your Get Away Today (the offer above, and it will likely be the best deal for more the one day of transportation) then check Groupon to see if they have a current offer.